Structural effects of boron doping in diamond crystals for gamma-ray light-source applications: Insights from molecular dynamics simulations: Results and Discussion

+Building on the analysis of lattice constants, the influence of boron doping on inter-planar distances can be investigated across the three spatial regions outlined in \Cref{sec:Method}.
+The boundaries between these regions are shown in \Cref{fig:Crystal_Regions}, and were defined based on a fixed number of atomic layers measured along the [1\;0\;0] direction, from the variation in (1\;0\;0) inter-planar distance as a function of the distance from the substrate.
+For consistency, the same boundary positions were used across all crystal sizes: seven atoms thick for the substrate region (excluding the fixed substrate), and ten atoms thick for the free edge.
+More details describing the method by which these regions were defined is available in the SI.

-The variation in (1\;1\;0) and (1\;0\;0) inter-planar distances with boron dopant concentration are shown in \Cref{fig:IP_Plots} for the E3-category crystals.
-The results presented here are limited to this crystal size, as it is the largest considered and thus most representative of MPCVD-grown crystals.
-The complete set of plots for all crystal sizes and regions is provided in the SI and is summarised later in this section.
-To facilitate comparison between crystal sizes, \Cref{fig:Dist_Bars} shows the (1\;1\;0) and (1\;0\;0) inter-planar distances across each region for all crystals sizes at a dopant concentration of $x=0.01$, which is most representative of gamma-ray CLS crystals.
+The variation in (1\;1\;0) and (1\;0\;0) inter-planar distances with boron dopant concentration are shown in Figures \ref{fig:IP_Plots}a and b, respectively, with the grey shaded regions representing the full range of values obtained for the bulk region across all crystal sizes.
+The complete set of plots for all crystal sizes and spatial regions is provided in the SI, and is summarised later in this section.
+To facilitate comparison between crystal sizes, \Cref{fig:Dist_Bars} shows the (1\;1\;0) and (1\;0\;0) inter-planar distances for each region, where each point represents the average over all sizes within the corresponding major crystal category (C, E1, E2, E3, or S).
+In all cases a dopant concentration of $x=0.01$, which is most representative of gamma-ray CLS crystals, is used.
+A corresponding plot showing all individual crystal sizes listed in \Cref{tab:Crystals} can be seen in Figure S13 of the SI.